12 Uses for Your Air Compressor at Home – Smart Ideas and Tricks

 Farmers have started using these air compressors for weeding.
 You can use all sorts of ground material, like walnut shells or fruit pits, to quickly strip weeds from the ground.
 The small particles kill weeds effectively when pushed at high speeds with an air compressor.

 This technique is still under development, but there is plenty of information online regarding how to use an air compressor in this regard.

 8. Pressure Washing

 You can also use an air compressor for pressure washing.
-This simple technique involves spraying water at high speed at concrete or the sides of buildings.
-It easily cleans off the grim and mildew that has settled on these outdoor surfaces.
+This simple technique involves spraying water at high speed at concrete or at the sides of buildings.
+It easily cleans off the grime and mildew that has settled on these outdoor surfaces.

 This can be a lengthy process, but doing it yourself can save quite a bit of money.

 While this is usually done at indoor skiing locations and similar entertainment areas, you can also use air compressors to make fake snow fly around at home.
 It can be used for similar small particles as well, like glitter.
 This is common at concerts, but it can also make the perfect grand entrance to a birthday party or something similar!

 You probably won’t do this all that much, but air compressors are basically the only way to do this when you need to.

 You probably aren’t going to be doing your own dental work at home.
 However, air compressors are a common machine at dental offices.
 Don’t be surprised if you see one on your next visit.